kdm9/dna-proto-workflow/docs/source/index.rst

 Samplesets
 ~~~~~~~~~~

 We use the term *sample* as the entity of interest.
 Our workflows call variants on *samples* within one set.
 Lists of sample names must be provided as text files (``.txt``) in ``/metadata/samplesets/`` and “samplesets” in ``config.yml`` refer to those files.
-There exists a glob: *all_samples*, which will have the effect of concatenating all ``*.txt`` files in ``/metadata/samplesets/`` into an additional set comprising all_samples.
+We implemented a glob: *all_samples*, which will have the effect of concatenating all ``*.txt`` files in ``/metadata/samplesets/`` into an additional set comprising all_samples.
 The intention is to enable easy addition or removal of samples to/from an existing analysis.

 Sample Definitions
 ~~~~~~~~~~~~~~~~~~

 In praxis, the unit of interest oftentimes is the individual (plant).
 DNA is extracted from an individual, turned into one or several sequencing libraries that are then sequenced in one or several sequencing runs.
-Obviously, if those individuals are to be compared, all respective fastq files need to be assigned to the same *sample*.
-For use of our workflow the run - library - sample - relationships need to be defined in ``/metadata/sample2runlib.csv`` making explicit, which fastq files constitute the samples.
+In order to compare individuals, all respective fastq files need to be assigned to the same *sample*.
+For our workflow, the run - library - sample relationships need to be defined in ``/metadata/sample2runlib.csv`` making explicit, which fastq files constitute the samples.
 The entries in columns *run* and *library* are together used as the primary key for the **sequencing run** and thus the fastq file(s).
 The user must make sure that any *run* - *library* combination is unique.
 **Sequencing runs** are assigned to the same *sample* through an identical entry in the *sample* column. fastq files can be provided either as separate forward and reverse read files (*fq1*, *fq2*) or as interleaved fastq (*il_fq*), with the respective other column(s) empty.
 Within one ``sample2runlib.csv`` file interleaved and two-file input can be mixed.